Slip and Fall Lawyer in Grand Junction

 - Public sidewalks and stairwells

 If you got hurt in a fall on someone else’s property, you might have grounds for legal action.
-A Grand Junction slip and fall attorney can review the details and help you understand your options.
+A Grand Junction slip and fall accident lawyer can review the details and help you understand your options, and a personal injury attorney can help with personal injury cases arising from slip and fall accidents.

 Common Causes of Slip and Fall Injuries